HANDS-ON SCIENCE PROGRAM AT INDIAN HILLS ELEMENTARY IN SLC

 What is Hands-On Science?

-With the support of BOOT and the SCC, Indian Hills Elementary maintains a Hands-On Science Program at Indian Hills Elementary.
-There are five components to the Hands-On Science Program.
+With the support of our PTO and SCC for the 2024/2025 scholastic year, Indian Hills Elementary maintains a Hands-On Science Program at Indian Hills Elementary.
+There are four elements to the Hands-On Science Program.

-3. Science, Technology, Engineering, Arts, and Mathematics (STEAM) Fair:
+3. Science, Technology, Engineering, Arts, and Mathematics (STEAM) Fairs:

-All students are invited and encouraged to submit a science, engineering, or science-based art project for the school wide STEAM Fair.
+The purpose of the STEAM Fairs is to provide a fun and meaningful way for students to engage with science & engineering content, concepts, and practices.
+All students are invited and encouraged to submit a science, engineering, or science-based art project for the STEAM Fairs.
 All students have the opportunity to speak with judges about their projects and receive recognition for their work.

 4. Green Team: